Medically reviewed on Aug 10, 2018

 A Toprol XL tablet can be divided in half if your doctor has told you to do so.
-The half tablet should be swallowed whole, without chewing or crushing.
+Swallow the half-tablet whole, without chewing or crushing.

-While using Metoprolol Succinate ER, you may need frequent blood tests at your doctor's office.
-Your blood pressure will need to be checked often.
+You will need frequent medical tests, and your blood pressure will need to be checked often.